Louis XVI: Imprisonment, execution and burial (1792–1793)

 Louis was officially arrested on 13 August 1792 and sent to the Temple, an ancient fortress in Paris that was used as a prison.
 On 21 September, the National Assembly declared France to be a republic, and abolished the monarchy.
 Louis was stripped of all of his titles and honors, and from this date was known as Citoyen Louis Capet.

 The Girondins were partial to keeping the deposed king under arrest, both as a hostage and a guarantee for the future.
 Members of the Commune and the most radical deputies, who would soon form the group known as the Mountain, argued for Louis's immediate execution.
 The legal background of many of the deputies made it difficult for a great number of them to accept an execution without the due process of law, and it was voted that the deposed monarch be tried before the National Convention, the organ that housed the representatives of the sovereign people.
-In many ways, the former king’s trial represented the trial of the monarchy by the Revolution.
+In many ways, the former king's trial represented the trial of the monarchy by the Revolution.
 It was seen as if with the death of one came the life of the other.
 The historian Jules Michelet later argued that the death of the former king led to the acceptance of violence as a tool for happiness.
 He said, "If we accept the proposition that one person can be sacrificed for the happiness of the many, it will soon be demonstrated that two or three or more could also be sacrificed for the happiness of the many.
 Little by little, we will find reasons for sacrificing the many for the happiness of the many, and we will think it was a bargain."

 Two events led up to the trial for Louis XVI.
 First, after the Battle of Valmy on 22 September 1792, General Dumouriez negotiated with the Prussians who evacuated France.
 Louis could no longer be considered a hostage or as leverage in negotiations with the invading forces.
 Second, in November 1792, the armoire de fer (iron chest) incident took place at the Tuileries Palace, when the existence of the hidden safe in the king's bedroom containing compromising documents and correspondence, was revealed by François Gamain, the Versailles locksmith who had installed it.
-Gamain went to Paris on 20 November and told Jean-Marie Roland, Girondinist Minister of the Interior, who ordered it opened.
-The resulting scandal served to discredit the king.
-Following these two events the Girondins could no longer keep the king from trial.
+Gamain went to Paris on 20 November and told Jean-Marie Roland, Girondin Minister of the Interior, who ordered it opened.
+The resulting scandal served to discredit the King.
+Following these two events the Girondins could no longer keep the King from trial.